splunk/public-o11y-docs/gdi/monitors/apache-httpserver.md

 | Finishing    | Finishing as part of graceful shutdown  |
 | Starting     | Starting up to serve                    |

-This monitor type is only available on Kubernetes and Linux since collectd plugins are not supported in Windows.
+This integration is only available on Kubernetes and Linux since collectd plugins are not supported in Windows.

 ## Benefits